quantumlib/Cirq/docs/gates.md

 ### XmonGates

-Google's Xmon qubits support a specific gate set.
+Google's Xmon devices support a specific gate set.
 Gates in this gate set operate on ``GridQubit``s, which are qubits arranged on a square grid and which have an ``x`` and ``y`` coordinate.